GTILA

 Salon Series

 GTILA presents a series of salons which provide an opportunity to learn about some aspect of Gestalt Therapy in a relaxed, informal setting.
-Salons are free and members receive CEUs at no cost while non-member participants may request CEUs for a minimal fee.
+Salons are free for GTILA members and other members of the Gestalt Therapy community or other interested parties may attend for a minimal fee.
 All people interested in Gestalt Therapy are welcome to attend Salons.
 GTILA does not discriminate in its education or membership activities based on race, national or ethnic origin, religion, gender, sexual orientation, or any other characteristic protected under applicable law.

 Our History